-As of September 30, 2010, we held all of our cash and cash equivalents in bank accounts and money market funds, which are not subject to significant interest rate risk.
+As of March 31, 2011, we held all of our cash and cash equivalents in bank accounts and money market funds, which are not subject to significant interest rate risk.

-As of September 30, 2010, we held \$88,598 in marketable securities with maturity dates of less than one year.
+As of March 31, 2011, we held \$59,354 in marketable securities with maturity dates of less than one year.
 These financial instruments are subject to interest rate risk and will decline in value if interest rates increase.
-However, we expect to hold time-based investments, such as corporate bonds, through maturity.
+However, we expect to hold time-based investments, such as corporate bonds and commercial paper, through maturity.

-Our outstanding long-term liabilities as of September 30, 2010 included our \$3,718 principal amount of 1.375% Notes due February 1, 2012.
+Our outstanding long-term liabilities as of March 31, 2011 included our \$3,718 principal amount of 1.375% Notes due February 1, 2012.
 As the notes bear interest at a fixed rate, our results of operations would not be impacted by interest rate changes.

-In January 2010, we entered into a \$50,000 amended and restated revolving credit facility, the Amended Credit Agreement.
-We may elect that the loans under the agreement bear interest at a rate per annum equal to (i) LIBOR plus 2.50% to 3.00% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect, (B) Federal Funds Rate then in effect plus 0.50%, and (C) Eurodollar Rate then in effect plus 1%, plus 0.50% to 1.00% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement).
+In March 2011, we entered into a \$100,000 amended and restated revolving credit facility, the Amended Credit Agreement.
+We may elect that the loans under the agreement bear interest at a rate per annum equal to (i) LIBOR plus 1.75% to 2.25% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect, (B) Federal Funds Rate then in effect plus 0.50%, and (C) Eurodollar Rate then in effect plus 1.00%, plus 0.75% to 1.25% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement).
 We do not expect changes in interest rates related to our revolving credit facility to have a material effect on our financial statements.

-Foreign Currency Exchange Rate Risk
+Foreign Exchange Market Risk

-As a result of our foreign operations, we face exposure to movements in foreign currency exchange rates, primarily the Euro, Japanese Yen, Swiss Franc and British Pound against the U.S. dollar.
+As a result of our foreign operations, we face exposure to movements in foreign currency exchange rates, primarily the Euro, Japanese Yen, Swiss Franc, British Pound and Australian Dollar against the U.S. dollar.
 The current exposures arise primarily from cash, accounts receivable, intercompany receivables and payables, and product sales denominated in foreign currencies.
 Both positive and negative impacts to our international product sales from movements in foreign currency exchange rates are partially mitigated by the natural, opposite impact that foreign currency exchange rates have on our international operating expenses.
 We have substantial operations based in Switzerland to support our business outside the U.S. and Canada, and accordingly, our expenses are impacted by fluctuations in the value of the Swiss Franc against the U.S. dollar.

-We currently have a derivative program in place to achieve two goals: 1) limit the foreign currency exposure of our monetary assets and liabilities on our balance sheet and 2) hedge a portion of our forecasted intercompany product sales, using contracts with duration of up to 36 months, to reduce the volatility of exchange rate fluctuations on our operating results and to increase the visibility of the foreign exchange impact on forecasted intercompany revenues.
+We currently have a derivative program in place to achieve the following: 1) limit the foreign currency exposure of our monetary assets and liabilities on our balance sheet, using contracts with durations of up to 30 days and 2) hedge a portion of our forecasted intercompany product sales, using contracts with durations of up to 36 months.
+The objective of these programs is to reduce the volatility of exchange rate fluctuations on our operating results and to increase the visibility of the foreign exchange impact on forecasted revenues.
 Both programs utilize foreign exchange forward contracts intended to reduce, not eliminate, the impact of fluctuations in foreign currency rates.